Doctor-R1: Mastering Clinical Inquiry with Experiential Agentic Reinforcement Learning

 \begin{itemize}[left=0pt] \item \textbf{Stage~\rom{1}.
 Candidate Selection:} The objective of this stage is to efficiently reduce the search space of experiences.
 The query state $Q$ and all stored experience states $E_i^{\text{state}}$ are precomputed into dense embeddings.
 The combined score $S_{\text{combined}}$ (Equation~\ref{eq:s_combined}) integrates cosine similarity with the historical reward $R(E_i)$ weighted by $\alpha$.
 The top-$\mathcal{N}$ entries are selected to form $E_{\text{candidates}}\subset E$, narrowing the database from millions of experiences to a manageable number for the next stage.
 Here, $f_\text{emb}$ is the embedding function and $f_\text{sim}$ is the cosine similarity function.

 \item \textbf{Stage~\rom{2}.
 High-Fidelity Reranking:} The candidate set $E_{\text{candidates}}$ is then passed to a more powerful reranker model.
-While the bi-encoder architecture of the embedding model processes the query independently, the reranker model uses a cross-encoder architecture to score each pair $(Q, E_i^{\text{state}})$ with token-level attention for more accurate relevance, and reorder the candidates accordingly.
+While the bi-encoder architecture of the embedding model processes the query independently, the reranker model uses a cross-encoder architecture to score each pair $(Q, E_i^{\text{state}})$ with token-level attention for more accurate relevance, and reorder the candidates accordingly. \item \textbf{Stage~\rom{3}.

-\item \textbf{Stage~\rom{3}.
 Novelty and Reward Filtering:} The \textit{novelty filtering} mechanism prevents the agent from repeatedly retrieving highly similar experiences, and the \textit{reward filtering} mechanism retains high-performing experiences.
 For the reranked candidate set, a dynamic high-reward threshold $\tau_{\text{dynamic}}$ is calculated as in Equation~\ref{eq:tau_dynamic}, where $\mu_R$ and $\sigma_R$ are the mean and standard deviation of rewards within the candidate set, and $\beta_{\text{std}}$ is a configurable factor.
 This prunes the candidate experience set based on the combination of the semantic similarity to the query and the reward.

 An experience $E_j \in E_{\text{candidates}}$ is considered as a \textit{``good experience"}, and added to the full experience set $E$, if two conditions are met: (1) its semantic similarity to the query $Q$ falls below a predefined novelty threshold $\tau_{\text{novelty}}$, and (2) its associated reward $R(E_i)$ exceeds the dynamic high-reward threshold (Equation~\ref{eq:novelty_reward_filtering}).
-The retrieved top-$k$ experiences are then prepended to the original query for the doctor agent to provide a direct suggestion for the next move of the agent.
+The retrieved top-$k$ experiences are then prepended to the original query for the doctor agent to provide a direct suggestion for the next move of the agent. \end{itemize}